Starting a new blog (and business) is an exciting time. But before you launch your blog, make sure you’re ready!

 Choose the right niche from the start

 Before you ever start a blog, make sure and choose a niche that is profitable.
-If you choose the wrong niche, you’re going to struggle with how to monetize your blog.
+If you choose the wrong niche, you’re going to struggle to monetize your blog.

 You also want to choose a niche that is popular.
-If you don’t choose a popular niche, you will forever struggle with trying to get traffic to your website.
+If you don’t choose a popular niche, you will forever struggle to get traffic to your website.

 Pick a catchy blog name

 You shouldn’t take forever picking a blog name.
 Seriously, it’s not the most important thing in the world.
-There are countless successful bloggers with bad blog names and vice versa.
-Ultimately, it’s the quality of your content that will matter.
+There are countless successful bloggers with bad blog names.
+Ultimately, it’s the quality of your content that will matter – not your blog name.

 With that said, you want to pick a catchy blog name that is easy to remember.

 It doesn’t matter how long your blog name is – what matters is if it’s easy to say and remember.

 Stuck on finding a good name for your blog?
 You can look at my guide on how to choose a blog name here.